 Anchored by Zimbabwe to the north and Mozambique to its east, this incredibly diverse biosphere stretches out across nearly two million hectares (we told you it was big).
+Forming a vast protected conservation area known as the Greater Kruger.

 If elegant designs, private plunge pools, romantic treehouses, fine wines and authentic, jaw-dropping safari experiences are what you seek, you’ve arrived.
-Greater Kruger’s private reserves are a haven for photographic tourism and discerning safari-goers are guaranteed serious bang for serious buck.
+Greater Kruger’s private reserves are a haven for photographic tourism, and discerning safari-goers are guaranteed serious bang for serious buck.
 (Your Instagram feed will never be the same again.)

 Sabi Sand